 Financial and Banking Growth

 As commerce expanded, Frankfurt developed into a financial centre.
-Merchant bankers handled: international payments; credit for merchants; currency exchange and long-distance trade financing.
+Merchant bankers handled: international payments; credit for merchants; currency exchange; and, long-distance trade financing.

 Prominent merchant families operated across European financial networks.
 Among the important banking families connected to Frankfurt trade were:

-• the De Neufville family
+- the De Neufville family

-• the Bethmann family
+- the Bethmann family

-• later the Rothschild family
+- later the Rothschild family

 Frankfurt’s fairs became places where international bills of exchange were settled, making the city a financial clearing centre.